-Ever since i saw this as a concept at Auto Expo 2016, was waiting to see the final production version.
-So dropped by this Abarth outlet in my city to checkout Fiat’s new offering.
-The very handsome Avventura Urban Cross.
+Ever since I saw this as a concept at Auto Expo 2016, I was waiting to see the final production version.
+So, I dropped by this Abarth outlet in my city to check out Fiat’s new offering, the very handsome Avventura Urban Cross.

-At first glance there isn’t all that difference between Avventura and the Urban Cross, infact, you’ll have to check the badges to make sure you’re looking at the right car.
+At first glance there isn’t much difference between Avventura and the Urban Cross, in fact, you’ll have to check the badges to make sure you’re looking at the right car.
 The Urban Cross is a more convenient Avventura for the city.
-What i mean by that is there is no spare wheel. which means the boot can be opened easily, reversing and parking is easy, and you have better visibility.
-Its an Avventura for all your city adventures.
+What I mean by that is there is no spare wheel.
+Which means, the boot can be opened easily, reversing and parking is easy, and you have better visibility.
+It’s an Avventura for all your city adventures.
 Plus, it looks so sexy in some colors.
 More so in Grey.

 Interiors are the same as Avventura, except that compass and inclinometer.
-That gorgeous red interiors we saw at Auto Expo is apparently offered only for a limited period of time.
-But still, the dual tone interiors manage to look modern and fresh.
+That gorgeous red interior we saw at Auto Expo is apparently offered only for a limited period of time.
+But still, the dual-tone interiors manage to look modern and fresh.
 The new infotainment system we saw in the Linea 125S makes it to the Urban Cross as well.
 Overall, the car scores on build quality, fit and finish and practicality.

 Ground Clearance – 156 mm (Diesel), 151 mm (Abarth – Petrol)

 Fuel Efficiency ARAI – 20 (Diesel), 17 (Petrol)